 Katharine Norman writing about Hidden Lives in Sounding Art: Eight Literary Excursions Through Electronic Music (2004) hints toward the performativity of the composition, but keeps her analysis within the realms of the “reading voice”, the “listening voice” and the “authorial voice” as they relate to listening (Norman 2004: 112).
 It would seem that these ‘voices’ link to locutionary, illocutionary, and perlocutionary acts through notions of authority, intention and legitimacy, but I want to prod that link a little by questioning the notion of experience that the composition sets up.

 Norman concedes that the sounds as they slowly come to speech are “all women’s voices – this is very clear from the timbre” (Norman 2004: 111).
 This would quite clearly seem to assume an identity and subject for the work, where it would appear to be about women because of the sound and timbre of the voice.
 Lane explains in the program notes that the samples are of recordings of her and her women friends reading the text and that it “explores ideas of women as the curators of memory and of hidden histories”, so the knowledge that the composition is by, for and about ‘women’ is already established (Lane quoted in Norman 2004: 110).
-Following that this knowledge has already been written, that the material of the work has been spoken by Lane and her friends, might the timbre1 of the voice not necessarily nor essentially denote ‘woman’ here?
+And its true, it sounds like women´s voices.
+But, might the timbre1 of the voice not necessarily nor essentially denote ‘woman’ here?
 Instead might it not be the performative force of the speech act that constructs the voice as gendered, by which we perceive the timbre to be feminine and which relatedly, within a heterosexual matrix, denotes the body within the work as female?
-It is through the very norms and conventions that are the subject of this composition, that gendered speech has been constructed and by which ‘women’s’ speech has historically been prevented “from counting as an action”, as being essentially passive (Langton 1993: 299 emphasis in original).
-This is what signals the gender of the voice in the composition, the fact that the voices have been silenced by the text/composer, not their timbre.
+It is through the very norms and conventions that are the subject of this composition, that gendered speech has been constructed and by which ¨women’s¨ speech has historically been prevented “from counting as an action”, as being essentially passive (Langton 1993: 299 emphasis in original).
+This is what signals the gender of the voice in the composition, the fact that the voices have been silenced by the text/composer – by language and authority – not their timbre.
 The paradoxical construction of the category of women through these discursive silencing speech acts, that essentialised links between timbre and voice confuse, is the crux of the matter, where “the possibility of politics” does not “rest on” nor “follow from, a pre-existing women’s experience” (Scott 1991: 787) but is the means by which experience and sociality are constructed.

 In this way it may be perceived that the composer has assumed a subordinate position, initially by silencing the voices in the work, of which hers is one.
 But why would she do this?
 If there is a claim within this composition that women’s speech is already denied, frustrated and disabled in a way that hides their ‘true’ lives, why would the composer appear to be complicit in that silencing?
 I suggest that it is so that she may paradoxically assume and thus undermine a position of authority, associated notions of truth, to challenge the text, whilst also historicising the concept of experience.